msaari/relevanssi/readme.txt

 == Changelog ==
 * New feature: You can now look at how the posts appear in the database from the Debugging tab.
 * New feature: Relevanssi now works with WooCommerce layered navigation filters.
 The filter post counts should now match the Relevanssi search results.
+* Changed behaviour: Previously, throttling searches has been impossible when results are sorted by date.
+Now if you set Relevanssi to sort by post date from the searching settings, you can enable the throttle and the throttling will make sure to keep the most recent posts.
+This does not work if you set the `orderby` to `post_date` elsewhere.
 * Minor fix: Prevents Relevanssi from interfering in fringe cases (including The Event Calendar event search).
 * Minor fix: Relevanssi added the `highlight` parameter to home page URLs, even though it shouldn't.
 * Minor fix: Indexing `nav_menu_item` posts is stopped earlier in the process to avoid problems with big menus.